masudshrabon/CommentReactJSMVC/README.md

 The project has been made using gulp and browserify.

-The node_modules folder is a set of packages those are installed using the following two commands:
+The node_modules folder is a set of packages those are installed using the following two commands in the base CommentReactJSMVC folder:

     $ npm install --save-dev gulp;